neil-vass/neil-vass-2/_posts/2025-14-10-registering-a-domain-name.markdown

 ---
 layout: default
 title: Registering a domain name
+date: 2025-04-14 16:00:00 +0100
 ---

-As part of "[The story so far](./index.markdown#the-story-so-far)" in setting up this site, I registered the neil-vass-2.com domain name.
+As part of "[The story so far](../index.markdown#the-story-so-far)" in setting up this site, I registered the neil-vass-2.com domain name.
 This was fairly simple:

 *   Went to [123-reg.co.uk](https://123-reg.co.uk) (a domain name registrar)
 *   Searched for the domain I wanted, found it's available